jsoma/nicar25-ai-newsroom/README.md

 ## NICAR computer setup instructions you can probably ignore

-I mean you can also run this on your computer I guess but no guarantees
+I mean you can also run this on your computer I guess but no guarantees!

 ```
 brew install ffmpeg